 Try lower-fat options to keep your overall fat intake down.
 Dark green vegetables like broccoli are also rich with calcium.
 There are also fortified foods available, which means that the makers of these foods have purposely increased the nutrition levels through vitamins and minerals.
 Examples of fortified foods include some soy products, breads, and cereals.

-Just like with exercise, start small when trying to improve your diet and nutrition.
-It can feel overwhelming to make so many changes all at once, so try eliminating a couple bad foods or swapping a couple of foods for healthier options at first.
+Just like with exercise, it can feel overwhelming to make so many changes to your diet all at once, so start small by making healthy habits a part of your daily routine, such as eliminating a couple bad foods or swapping a couple of foods for healthier options.
 Instead of a bag of chips, try eating carrots sticks.
 You’ll still get that crunchy snacking satisfaction, without all the fat.
 Making small changes will help you have success sooner and encourage you to keep trying and adding new healthy foods in your diet.

 When most people think about physical activity and nutrition they think about weight loss, but now you know there’s many more reasons why it’s important to be physically active and eat healthy.